The Irresistible Pull of Gravity

 Out on the coast path, I’ve learnt to show some respect for gravity.
 But I may just have stumbled on the paradoxical secret of “how to run without using your legs”.

 · Danny Dreyer is contactable at www.chirunning.com.

 Lean Sounds crazy, but not as dangerous as it seems.
-Don't bend at the waist - lean forward from the ankles like a ski-jumper.
-Gravity should pull you through.
+Don’t bend at the waist – lean forward from the ankles like a ski-jumper… and gravity will pull you forward.

 Legs Pick up your feet, don’t push off from your toes.
 Relax your hips and keep your lower legs limp.

 Arms Bend your elbows at a 90° angle and slacken your arms, swinging them to the rear.
 Soften your shoulders, relax the hands and don’t let them swing across the centre of your body.
 Use the arm swing to set a rapid cadence.